 Professional liability insurance: Also called errors and omissions insurance, this policy can cover legal fees of lawsuits related to your business decisions, such as a client losing money from your investment advice.

 Workers’ compensation insurance: Required in almost every state for finance and accounting businesses that have employees, workers’ comp can cover medical fees and lost wages for work-related injuries.

-Are you ready to safeguard your accounting firm, bookkeeping business, or other enterprise with cyber liability insurance?
+Are you ready to safeguard your small financial business with cyber liability insurance?
 Complete Insureon’s easy online application to compare quotes from top U.S. carriers.
 Once you find a policy that fits your needs, you can begin coverage in less than 24 hours.